Boys Ranch, Texas

 Boys Ranch is a census-designated place and unincorporated community in northeastern Oldham County, Texas, United States, on the site of the original county seat, Tascosa.
-It lies along U.S. Route 385 northeast of the city of Vega, the county seat of Oldham County.
+It lies along U.S. Route 385, northeast of the city of Vega, the county seat of Oldham County.
 Although Boys Ranch is unincorporated, it has a post office, with the ZIP code of 79010.
 Boys Ranch is a residential community serving boys and girls ages 5 to 18.

+History

-It was founded in 1939 by Cal Farley for troubled youth and is now a census-designated place.
+The Boys Ranch was founded in 1939 by Cal Farley (December 25, 1895 – February 19, 1967) for troubled youth and is now a census-designated place.
 This was a new CDP for the 2010 census with a population of 282.

+Farley was a native of Sexton, Iowa, the son of Frank and Jennie Farley, who later moved to a farm outside of Elmore, Minnesota.
+He made his way to Amarillo in 1923.
+He was noted for his role in the professional wrestling business, particularly working with Dory Funk and the Luxembourg born Dutch Mantel.